AzureAD/SCIMReferenceCode/README.md

 ## Getting Started

 The `Microsoft.SystemForCrossDomainIdentityManagement` project contains the code base for building a SCIM API.
-The `Microsoft.SCIM.Sample` project is there as a sample for using the project.
+The `Microsoft.SCIM.WebHostSample` project is there as a sample for using the project.
 A step by step guide for starting up with the project can be found [here](docs/get-started.md)

 ## Navigating the reference code